ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

       }
    }

 You can also initialize (set) the values in the array when you create it.
-In this case you don't need to specify the size of the array, it will be determined from the values you give.
+In this case you don't need to specify the size of the array, it will be determined from the number of values you specify.

 .. code-block:: java